garfieldius/typo3.extension_uploader/Documentation/Useage.rst

 As an alternative, an extbase command is available via a shell that supports TYPO3's command line API.
 It is well documented and can be used easily.

-There are four mandatory commands
+There are three mandatory commands

-* --release OR --version
 * extensionkey
 * TYPO3.org username
 * TYPO3.org password